The 9 best beaches in Los Angeles, California

-From the indescribable west coast sunsets at El Matador Beach to the fun and vibrant electric energy in Venice Beach, Los Angeles is home to some of Southern California's best beaches.
+From the indescribable west coast sunsets at El Matador Beach to the vibrant energy in Venice Beach, Los Angeles is home to some of the country's best beaches.
+Beach culture is deeply ingrained in the city's identity, attracting local and tourist beachgoers, surfers, sunbathers and outdoor enthusiasts throughout the year.

-The City of Angels' beach culture is deeply ingrained in its identity, attracting local and tourist beachgoers, surfers, sunbathers and outdoor enthusiasts throughout the year.
 Whether you're looking for relaxing solitude, overnight camping with the family or the best surf spots, Los Angeles has a beach for you.
-Here are our favorites.
+These are our favorites.

 1. Carbon Beach (Billionaire's Beach)

-Best beach for a quiet day out
+Best for a quiet day out

 Carbon Beach is a secluded, little-known seaside in Malibu, often referred to as Billionaire's Beach due to its high concentration of very wealthy homeowners and celebrities with lavish properties along the exclusive beachfront.
 In the past, some locals have put up signage to suggest the area is private, however, the beach itself is public and a great spot for swimming and uninterrupted relaxation in the soft sand.
 Billionaire's Beach features three access points, but be on the lookout as the brown signs can be easy to miss.